Crypto Fundamentals

 SolanaSOL$0.001 - $0.01Compute units + priority fee~400ms

-Layer 2 networks (Arbitrum, Base, Optimism) achieve lower costs by batching hundreds of transactions into a single proof posted to Ethereum L1.
+The lower costs on Layer 2 networks (Arbitrum, Base, Optimism) result from batching hundreds of transactions into a single proof posted to Ethereum L1.
 The L2 transaction fee has 2 components: the L2 execution cost (computation on the rollup) and the L1 data posting cost (publishing transaction data to Ethereum for security).
-EIP-4844 (March 2024) introduced blob data, reducing L1 posting costs by 10-100× for rollups that adopted it.
+EIP-4844 (March 2024) introduced blob data, reducing L1 posting costs by 10-100x for rollups that adopted the new blob format.

 How Should Gas Fees Be Classified in Accounting?

-Gas fee classification depends on the underlying transaction type — the gas fee inherits its accounting treatment from the economic event it enables, following the principle that transaction costs attach to the transaction they facilitate.
+Gas fee classification refers to the accounting treatment assigned to a gas cost based on the underlying transaction type.
+The gas fee inherits the accounting treatment from the economic event the fee enables, following the principle that transaction costs attach to the transaction producing the economic outcome.

-Gas paid on an acquisition transaction increases the cost basis of the acquired asset.
+Cost basis adjustment is the classification method where gas paid on an acquisition transaction increases the cost basis of the acquired asset.
 The gas fee is capitalized into the asset’s carrying value, not expensed immediately.
-This treatment applies to:
+The 3 transaction types that receive cost basis adjustment treatment are listed below.

 • Purchasing crypto on a DEX (gas increases the cost basis of the acquired token)